andy194673/joust/README.md

 # Transferable Dialogue Systems and User Simulators

+NB: The codebase is still in the process of refactoring.

 ## Requirements
 python3.6 and the packages in `requirements.txt`.
 Install them via virtual environment:
 ```console